NuevoFoundation/workshops/content/english/covid-distance-checker/_index.md

 ![Showing the download completed bubble](img/downloadComplete.png)

 ### Using the Simulator
-While not as fun as having the actual, physical harware, you can also use the simulator to see your code working.
+While not as fun as having the actual, physical hardware, you can also use the simulator to see your code working.
 Look for the images of micro:bits off on the left side of your screen.
 If you don't see them, look for the ">" symbol on the left and click it to unhide the simulator.
 On the simulated micro:bits, find the Bluetooth radio antenna.
 It looks like a yellow square wave:

 ![Image of simulated micro:bits with the radio highlighted](img/simulatorStart.png)